Core Concepts¶

 mapped_froma nullable column to a non-nullable annotation is a type error

-Operations within function bodies (e.g., using Orders.amount on a DataFrame[Users]) produce correct expression types but cannot be statically checked for schema membership — this is a known limitation documented in Type Checker Integration.
+Operations within function bodies (e.g., using Orders.amount on a DataFrame[Users]) produce correct expression types but cannot be statically checked for schema membership.
+When validation is enabled, these are caught at runtime instead — see Type Checker Integration for details.